datax-official/datax-official/README.md

 **Data Scientist | Analyst  | ML Engineer**

-Driven by a passion for leveraging my knowledge and skills in Data Science, Data Analysis, Machine Learning, and Deep Learning, I aim to contribute to the success of businesses and organizations.
+Driven by a passion for utilizing my knowledge and skills in Data Science, Data Analysis, Machine Learning, and Deep Learning, I aim to contribute to the success of businesses and organizations.
 My journey in this field has been a blend of experimentation, learning, perseverance, and embracing failures without losing hope.
 I believe satisfaction is a book of achievement, which holds the learning experience records of doing, trying, twiddling, getting failed, trying again, and finally succeeding in the project.

 <details>